auto-pi-lot/autopilot/docs/guide/plugins.rst

 can query structured information from the wiki, the software can be made to take advantage of communally curated experimental and technical knowledge.

-Additionally, since it is relatively simple to create new templates and forms to accept different kinds of submissions and link them to the rest of the wiki, and the plugin and registry system allow anyone to build the classes needed to take advantage of them, it becomes possible for anyone to create **new kinds of public knowledge interfaces to autopilot.** For example, if there was desire to share and describe parameterizations of a particular ``Task`` along with summaries of the data, then it would be possible to make a form and template on the wiki to accept them, and provide a GUI plugin to select *empirically optimal parameters for a given outcome measurement* , which would make all the *hard-won rules of thumb and superstition that guides a lot of the fine decisions in behavioral research obsolete*
+Additionally, since it is relatively simple to create new templates and forms (see the `Page Forms <https://www.mediawiki.org/wiki/Extension:Page_Forms>`_ and `Page Schemas <https://www.mediawiki.org/wiki/Extension:Page_Schemas>`_ extensions that are used to create and manage them)t o accept different kinds of submissions and link them to the rest of the wiki, and the plugin and registry system allow anyone to build the classes needed to take advantage of them, it becomes possible for anyone to create **new kinds of public knowledge interfaces to autopilot.** For example, if there was desire to share and describe parameterizations of a particular ``Task`` along with summaries of the data, then it would be possible to make a form and template on the wiki to accept them, and provide a GUI plugin to select *empirically optimal parameters for a given outcome measurement* , which would make all the *hard-won rules of thumb and superstition that guides a lot of the fine decisions in behavioral research obsolete*